Skip Navigation

 Policy

 Service Animal – “Service Animal” means any dog (or, in very limited circumstances, a miniature horse) that is individually trained to do work or perform tasks for the benefit of and to accommodate the functional needs of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
 Other species of animals are not Service Animals for the purpose of this Policy.
 The work that the Service Animal has been trained to do must be directly related to the person’s disability.
-Because the animal does perform work for the student, it may be allowed in any area in which the student has access and the need for assistance from the Service Animal (e.g. residence halls, classrooms, dining halls, library, labs, student center).
+Because the animal does perform work for the student, it may be allowed in any area to which the student has access and the need for assistance from the Service Animal (e.g. residence halls, classrooms, dining halls, library, labs, student center).

 Emotional Support Animal – An “Emotional Support Animal” is an animal that is specifically designated by a qualified medical treatment provider as affording an individual with a disability an equal opportunity to use and enjoy a dwelling, provided there is a nexus between the individual’s disability and the assistance the animal provides.
 An Emotional Support Animal provides support to a person by relieving one or more identified symptoms associated with a student’s documented disability.
-Because Emotional Support Animals do not perform work or tasks, they do not qualify as Service Animals and are allowed in campus housing and on outdoor campus grounds only.
+Because Emotional Support Animals do not perform work or tasks, they do not qualify as Service Animals and are allowed only in assigned campus housing and on outdoor campus grounds.
 Emotional Support Animals are not permitted in classrooms, libraries, food service areas, labs, student centers, sporting arenas, or other common areas on campus.

-• (A.) Service Animals on Campus
+A. Service Animals on Campus

 A Service Animal shall have a harness, leash or other tether, unless the handler’s disability precludes use of such tether, in which case the animal must otherwise be under the control of the handler (i.e. voice controls or other effective means).
 Members of the University community and visitors are prohibited from interfering in any way with a service animal or the duties it performs.